MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-3c-add-file-send-port-to-get-sw-handlefilerequest-and-sw-handlesnfrequest.md

 ---
+description: "Learn more about: Step 3C: Add a FILE Send Port to Capture the Sw:HandleFileRequest and Sw:HandleSnFRequest Messages for the FileAct Store and Forward Scenario"
 title: "Step 3C: Add a FILE Send Port to Capture the Sw:HandleFileRequest and Sw:HandleSnFRequest Messages for the FileAct Store and Forward Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"